-Andrew Garton is an independent filmmaker, musician and writer with a background in community access video and broadcasting.
-After a decade of music-making in the 1980s, his interest in participatory democracy and the distribution of chemical-free food led him to co-establishing Pegasus Networks, a pre-internet service throughout Australia, the Pacific Islands and Southeast Asia.
+Andrew Garton is an independent filmmaker, musician and writer with a background in community access media.
+After a decade of music-making in the 1980s, his interest in participatory democracy and the distribution of chemical-free food led him to co-establishing Pegasus Networks, a pre-internet service provider throughout Australia, the Pacific Islands and Southeast Asia.
+Pegasus Networks, launched in 1989, was about providing the means to share information with some of the most marginalised communities in the region.

 Andrew has a Master of Arts in Interactive Media, is an Adjunct Industry Fellow, Media and Communication, Swinburne University of Technology and an independent member of the Association for Progressive Communications.
 He works out of his Secession Films post-production studios on the rural outskirts of Melbourne.